 This course addresses the physical and geological aspects of coastal and estuarine benthic boundary layers, their dynamic forcing and the associated suspension and transport of sediments.
-Principles of waves, tides and currents are introduced with emphasis on shall-water processes.
-Boundary layer structure and shear stress on the seabed, wave boundary layers and turbulence are considered in relation to the coastal environment.
-Forces on sediment particles, initiation of sediment movement and principles of sediment transport are treated at an intermediate level.
+Principles of waves, tides and cur-

 MSCI 554 - Principles of Numerical Computing.
 Spring, odd years (3) Harris, Wang